wallacesintra/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 `CREATE TABLE Students(Id INTEGER, Name VARCHAR(55), Certificates SET('A1', 'A2', 'A3', 'C1'))`
 `INSERT INTO Students VALUES(2, 'Jane', 'A1,B1,A2');`
 `INSERT INTO Students VALUES(3, 'Mark', 'A1,A2,D1,D2');`

+# **SQL subqueries**
+Subquery - allows using result of a query as part of another query.

+`        SELECT cFirstName, cLastName, cZipCode
+        FROM customers
+        WHERE cZipCode =
+          (SELECT cZipCode
+           FROM customers
+           WHERE cFirstName = 'Wayne' AND cLastName = 'Dick');`